soverenio/docs/docs/source/getting-started/quick-start.rst

 6. Configure your services to route traffic to Soveren Gateway.

+   .. admonition:: Tip
+      :class: tip

       Refer to the `deployment scheme <deployment.html>`_ for more details on how the deployment is structured.

 7. That's it! `Go to the dashboards <https://soveren.io/dashboard>`_ and start getting insights.

+   .. admonition:: Tip
+      :class: tip

       Check the `description of available dashboards <../dashboards/dashboards.html>`_.